HogoFrogo/HogoFrogo/Design.md

         - 6. hit - Sextans - A curve appears in the skies, after a while a damaging star flies to the ground.
 When the player collides with a star, he gets hit
         - 9. hit - Crater - Boss slams the ground and after an indicator appears he temporarily breaks the ground below the player, after a while the ground is "rebuilt"
         - 12. hit - Antlia - Boss drains the air out with an Antlia, which makes the player jump lower, after a while boss charges the player and afterwards gets back to his place
-        - 15. hit - Hydra - *To be filled in*
-    How to damage the boss: after using an XY amount of the same attack, the constellation that supported the attack will fall down and drop the stars to the arena.
+        - 15. hit - Hydra - *To be filled in* WHEN NOT UPDATED TILL THE DEV STAGE, DELETE IT How to damage the boss: after using an XY amount of the same attack, the constellation that supported the attack will fall down and drop the stars to the arena.
 The player then needs to get to the stars and shoot them with their tongue to damage (hit) the boss.
 After this time window the boss changes the constellation and attacks again.
     Probably useful links for implementing stars and lightings mechanics: https://www.youtube.com/watch?v=NGFk44fY0O4, https://www.youtube.com/watch?v=IWm5hi5Yrvk
 ### 4. boss (Level 5) - Olgoj Chorchoj